Jenessa MacPherson & Crew

 With seven kids, we were looking for a friendly dog that interacted well with children.
 I also have seasonal allergies, that seem to last all year long, so we were hoping to find a breed that was as hypo-allergenic as possible, with little to no shedding.
 I enjoy the training aspect as well and wanted a dog we could easily train.
 These traits brought us to the world of Multi-generational Australian Labradoodles, and we were hooked.

 What was once a desire for one dog turned into two, and now to breeding these fabulous animals.
 It is a family affair, and we feel privileged to be a part of facilitating other families in experiencing the joy and companionship of these wonderful dogs.

 What makes us different from all

 the other labradoodle breeders out there?

 We also do Early Scent Introduction with our puppies.
-I am a proud graduate of Puppy Prep Curriculum at Baxter & Bella and have worked through the Puppy Culture program.
-Both programs center on positive reinforcement and taking advantage of the first critical twelve weeks of a puppy's life to instill good habits, obedience, and proper socialization.
-I belong do the Avidog Breeder College, which is a wonderful science based program I use for on going education.
-I am a student of the game, and have also taken Badass Breeder courses, as well as participating in their ongoing mini classes.
-I also belong to both the ALCA and WALA breed organizations which hold us to a high standard of health testing and ethical breeding.
+I am a proud graduate of Puppy Prep Curriculum at Baxter & Bella, have worked through the Puppy Culture program, and Badass Breeder's training.
+These programs center on positive reinforcement and taking advantage of the first critical weeks of a puppy's life to instill good habits, obedience, and proper socialization.
+I belonged to the Avidog Breeder College while it existed, which was a wonderful science based program I use for on going education.
+I have also received an excellent breeder badge as a member of Good Dog.
+I belong to the World Australian Labradoodle Association (WALA) which hold us to a high standard of health testing and ethical breeding, and have earned their highest breeder awards.
 I always want to be learning, implementing, and becoming the best breeder I can be.

 What will your story be?